 To find out more about how you and your company can avoid these types of communication failures, visit hurleywrite.com to see our full list of writing courses.

 We want to hear from you.
-Share your thoughts on how to avoid communication failures on Facebook and Twitter.
+Share your thoughts on how to avoid bad communication on Facebook and Twitter.